shannonlynne/PhiRedactor/README.md

 ### Assumptions

-Text files are structured and labeled (like Patient Name:) and will contain information that needs to be redacted
+Text files are structured and labeled (like "Patient Name: ") and will contain information that needs to be redacted

 Regex redaction and PHI provided in the sample text file is enough for this project